 The wastewater will be pumped into a storage tank after it has passed through the carbon filtration process.
 Filtered wastewater in the storage tank will be subjected to PCB analytical testing in order to determine how it can be reused or if it requires offsite treatment and disposal.
-The wastewater will be used for dust suppression on stockpiles or haul roads, if total PCBs concentration is less than 0.5 micrograms per Liter ($\mu g/L$), for decontamination purposes, if total PCBs concentration is less than 1.0 milligrams per Liter ($\mu g/L$), or sent offsite for disposal, if total PCBs concentration is equal to or greater than 1.0 mg/L. At the end of the IM Project, any remaining containerized water will be transported to a licensed and permitted facility for treatment and disposal.
+The wastewater will be used for dust suppression on stockpiles or haul roads, if total PCBs concentration is less than 0.5 micrograms per Liter (μ g/L), for decontamination purposes, if total PCBs concentration is less than 1.0 milligrams per Liter (μ g/L), or sent offsite for disposal, if total PCBs concentration is equal to or greater than 1.0 mg/L. At the end of the IM Project, any remaining containerized water will be sampled to assess total PCB concentration and managed based on the analytical testing results.
+Should the total PCB concentration be less than 0.5 μ g/L, it can be discharged back into Elliott Ditch, with approval from the IDEM, or used on remaining stockpiles for dust suppression.
+Otherwise, it will be transported to a licensed and permitted facility for treatment and disposal.